Prevter/PulseByte/README.md

 Take a look at interface class to see what methods you need to override.
 (You can also take a look at existing backends for examples)
-> Note: bot is still in beta, so this context may change in the future.
 ```js
 class DatabaseContext {
     /**